dcbeck/node-swiftclient/README.md

 # Openstack Swift Client Library for Node.js

-A Node.js library for interacting with OpenStack Swift Object Storage.
+A Node.js client library for interacting with OpenStack Swift Object Storage.
 This library provides robust functionality for managing containers and objects, offering a clean and straightforward API for common Swift operations.
 It supports all Swift authentication versions (v1.0, v2.0, and v3).

 ## **Installation**